mosip/documentation/docs/mosip-documentation-style-guide.md

 ### Headers
 * A file will have a heading followed by an Overview/Introduction/About section.
 * There can be multiple other topics that can follow.
-* For the main heading, use single # and it can have capitalization as required.
+* For the main heading, use single # and it can have capitalization as required(use Title case).
-* For the Overview section, use double ##.
+* For the Overview section, use double ## (use sentence case).
 * For the other topics, use double hash or triple hashes, based on the importance of a topic or sub-topic.

 # Header One